 What do you get for your money?

 A 10-year guarantee and 100-night sleep trial.
-If you no-likely, they’ll swap for a mattress with a different firmness level free of charge, or refund you in full.
+If you no-likey, they’ll swap for a mattress with a different firmness level free of charge, or refund you in full.

-Is the Brook & Wilde Elite worth it?
+Is the Brook & Wilde Elite mattress worth it?

 Hell yes!
-It is not cheap but you absolutely get what you pay for.
+It is not cheap, but you absolutely get what you pay for.
 We slept like babies (that have been pumped full of Calpol and Piriton – the one that causes drowsiness) for two weeks.
-When our existing mattress gives up the ghost, we’ll be logging straight onto brookandwilde.com (I’ll be waiting for the sales though – Xmas was 25% off - because I am tight).
-I also really like that the Elite is made in the UK, so it didn’t travel half-way round the globe, going nutso with the carbon, to reach us.
-And, on that note, Brook & Wilde plant one tree for every mattress sold (not personally, they do it via a reforestation charity), which might make me a sucker for clever marketing but it also makes me feel all fuzzy inside.
+When our existing mattress gives up the ghost, we’ll be logging straight onto brookandwilde.com (I’ll be waiting for the sales though – Xmas was 25% off).
+I also really like that the Elite is made in the UK, so it didn’t travel half-way round the globe and produce the result carbon emissions to reach us.
+And, as mentioned, Brook & Wilde plant one tree for every mattress sold (not personally, they do it via a reforestation charity), which might make me a sucker for clever marketing, but it also makes me feel all fuzzy inside.

 More mattress reviews to check out: